Kix (cereal): Advertising

 The slogan "Kid Tested.
 Mother Approved." was introduced in 1978.
 During the 1980s, television commercials included the jingle "Kids love Kix for what Kix has got.
 Moms love Kix for what Kix has not," the latter a reference to its claims of no added food coloring or flavors.

-In 2018, the slogan was updated to "Kid-tested.
-Parent-approved" in order to avoid imposing traditional parenting roles.
+In 2018, the slogan was changed to “Kid Tested.
+Parent Approved.”
+At the time Mike Siemienas, General Mills spokesperson said “this new slogan is more inclusive as the word ‘parent’ applies to the individuals raising children.”